CreativeInquiry/ARKit-Educational-Templates/README.md

 # Downloading This Project #

-Download the package from Github,
+Download this repository from Github by clicking on the green "Clone or Download" button above,

 Or, in the terminal, run
 ```
 git clone https://github.com/CreativeInquiry/ARKit-Educational-Templates
 ```
-Then, **open the `unity-arkit` folder** within the downloaded folder using Unity Hub (the project uses Unity 2019.2.3f1, but any Unity v2017.4+ will probably work as well).
+Then, **open the `unity-arkit` folder** within the downloaded folder using Unity Hub (these projects use **Unity 2019.2.3f1**, but any Unity v2017.4+ will probably work as well).
 You can open it in Unity Hub by selecting the "ADD" button and choosing the correct folder.
 Note that the folder to open is not the root directory!
 It is a folder called `unity-arkit` within the downloaded folder.

 It might ask for iOS support, which you will have to install if you haven't already.
 You can install iOS support within Unity hub with `Installs->Add Modules`